BCDA-APS/streamMail/README.md

 Uses stream device protocol to send email notifications from IOC.
 Based on this Tech Talk discussion: https://epics.anl.gov/tech-talk/2013/msg02050.php

+## Requirements

+Screens use timer screens from std module

 ## Adding to an existing IOC

 Add the following to the IOC's RELEASE